egoettelmann/sample-banking-app/sample-auth-api/README.md

 ### Available Spring profiles

 Environments:
- - `local` used to run the application in standalone mode
+ - `local` used to run the application in standalone mode, with following features:
+   - embedded H2 in-memory database
  - `docker` used when running the service in a Docker container
+   - embedded H2 in-memory database
  - `prod` used when running the entire stack (through Docker Compose)

 ## Development tips